deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

         - `stores`: a dictionary of all the (Document)Stores connected to this pipeline.

-        Pipeline expect the output of this function to be either a dictionary or a tuple.
+        Pipeline expect the output of this function to be a tuple in the following format:
-        If it's a dictionary, it should always abide to the following format:

-        `{output_name: output_value for output_name in <subset of self.expected_output>}`
+        `( {edge: value for edge in <subset of self.outputs>}, {the parameters dictionary})

         Which means that:
         - Nodes are not forced to produce output on all the expected outputs: for example nodes taking a decision, like classifiers, can produce output on a subset of the expected output edges and Pipeline will figure out the rest.
         - Nodes must not add any key in the data dictionary that is not present in `self.outputs`,

-        Nodes may also want to return a tuple when they altered the content of `parameters` and want their changes to propagate downstream.
-In that case, the format is `(data, parameters)` where `data` follows the contract above and `parameters` should match the same format as it had in input, so `{"node_name": {"parameter_name": parameter_value, ...}, ...}`
+        - Nodes can alter the content of `parameters` and their changes will be propagated downstream.
         """
         self.how_many_times_have_I_been_called += 1

         value = data[0][1]
         print(f"Hello I'm {name}!
 This instance have been called {self.how_many_times_have_I_been_called} times and this is the value I received: {value}")

-        return {"output_name": value}
+        return ({"output_name": value}, )
 ```

 This contract is stored in the docstring of `@node` and acts as the single source of truth.